100% financing home loans for new and repeat home buyers

 Lenders typically allow lower credit scores on VA loans as well.
 While most mortgage lenders require just a 640 score, some allow you to have a score as low as 620.

 The VA home loan is the easiest 100% home financing option available.
-If you have served in the military, the VA home loan is worth checking into.

-An FHA home loan can be a zero down mortgage
+An FHA home loan can be a zero-down mortgage

 According to FHA guidelines, you can receive a gift for the entire down payment.
 The gift can be from a family member, non-profit organization, fiancé, or another eligible down payment gift source.
-That means you don’t need any of your own money to buy with FHA if you can find a source for the gift.

 First-time home buyers receive down payment gifts more often than you might think.
 There’s a chance that you know an eligible donor who could help you with all or part of the down payment.